luk-/crawly/README.md

 # crawly

-make output crawl across your terminal
+make output crawl across your terminal all spooky like

 ### usage: